SteeltoeOSS/Documentation/guides/service-connectors/mssql.md

 ---

 > [!NOTE]
-> These guides apply to Steeltoe v3.
-Please [open an issue](https://github.com/SteeltoeOSS/Documentation/issues/new/choose) if you'd like to contribute updating them for Steeltoe v4.
+> This guide applies to Steeltoe v3.
+Please [open an issue](https://github.com/SteeltoeOSS/Documentation/issues/new/choose) if you'd like to help update the content for Steeltoe v4.

 ## Using Service Connectors with Microsoft SQL